zalazdev/Vortex-Engine/README.md

 Dependencies:
   1) for Programming only in lua: DLLS and the executable for Windows.
-  2) for extending or programming in C++/Lua: SFML 2.2 / LUA 5.2 / LUA 5.1 (luajit) (i will include all this libs in a package).
+  2) for extending or programming in C++/Lua: SFML 2.2 / LUA 5.1 (luajit) (i will include all this libs in a package).

-Use for build: Code::Blocks with its integrated MinGW (SJLJ version).
+Use for build: Visual Studio 2013 .
-               GCC 4.6 & 4.7 Series.

 Bit-Arquitecture: 32-bits based graphic engine.
 (Even you can port to 64).